Frequently Asked Questions

 13. What is Jewish observance and Shabbat like during the fellowship?

 We invite folks from all Jewish backgrounds and practices to apply.
-Whether this is your first ever Jewish program, or you are joining us with an halachically observant practice, our goal is to meet these needs with sensitivity and inclusivity.
+Whether this is your first ever Jewish program, or you are joining us with a halachically observant practice, our goal is to meet these needs with sensitivity and inclusivity.
 We expect fellows to be comfortable living and working within a diverse Jewish community and environment.

 Kashrut: All shared kitchens are strictly kosher and will remain so through the program.
 Kosher guidelines for kitchen use will be explained as a part of the program orientation.